 [Updated for 2020] So, you sold your commercial property investment.
 You’ve revelled in the profits and celebrated a well-made investment decision.
 But long after popping the champagne you turn your attention to a less celebratory event – Capital Gains Tax (CGT).

 Chances are, if you’ve sold a commercial property, the disposal will be subject to capital gains tax.
-It can water down the return you’ve securely placed in your bank account and often be a complex tariff to mitigate against.
+CGT on commercial property can water down your investment return and often be a complex tariff to mitigate against.

 However, when investors prepare appropriately and understand key elements of capital gains tax on commercial property, their pain can be appeased.
 Here we’ll show you how.